MattA-Official/nnt-website/content/about.md

 layout: toc
 ---

-::Hero{img=""}
-# All about the University of Nottingham's student-run theatre
+::Banner{img="/images/banners/about.jpg"}
+# About the Nottingham New Theatre
 ::

+::ContentPage
+::ContentSection
 Based on University Park, Nottingham, we are the only student run theatre in England.
 We produce over 30 plays per year, across two venues (an 80-seat Auditorium and 30-seat Studio); send shows to the [National Student Drama Festival](http://nsdf.org.uk) and [Edinburgh Festival Fringe](http://edfringe.com); and even host our own [Student Fringe Festival](/stuff) every June.

 We are part of the [University of Nottingham Students' Union](http://su.nottingham.ac.uk/) and have a membership of over 200 students every year, across a variety of courses and disciplines from English to Engineering, undergraduate and postgraduate.
 All of our activities are student-run and student-led, from acting, directing, and set design; to lighting, publicity, and even front of house.